-- (a) Oral Briefing.
+(a) Oral Briefing.
 When the BHA selects a Family to participate in a tenant-based program, the BHA will give the Family an oral briefing.
-The briefing must include information on the following subjects: - (1) A description of how the program works; - (2) Family and Owner responsibilities; and - (3) Where the Family may Lease a Unit, including renting a dwelling Unit inside or outside the BHA Jurisdiction; - (4) For a Family that qualifies to Lease a Unit outside the BHA Jurisdiction under Portability procedures, the briefing must include an explanation of how Portability works.
-The BHA may not discourage the Family from choosing to live anywhere in the BHA Jurisdiction, or outside the BHA Jurisdiction under Portability procedures; - (5) If the Family is currently living in a high poverty census tract in the BHA's Jurisdiction, the briefing must also explain the advantages of moving to an area that does not have a high concentration of poor families; - (6) In briefing a Family that includes any Disabled person, the BHA must take appropriate steps to ensure effective communication in accordance with 24 C.F.R. § 8.6. - (b) Information packet.
+The briefing must include information on the following subjects:

+(1) A description of how the program works;

+(2) Family and Owner responsibilities; and

+- (3) Where the Family may Lease a Unit, including renting a dwelling Unit inside or outside the BHA Jurisdiction, and any information on selecting a unit that HUD provides; - (4) For a Family that qualifies to Lease a Unit outside the BHA Jurisdiction under Portability procedures, the briefing must include an explanation of how Portability works.
+The BHA may not discourage the Family from choosing to live anywhere in the BHA Jurisdiction, or outside the BHA Jurisdiction under Portability procedures; - (5) If the Family is currently living in a high poverty census tract in the BHA's Jurisdiction, the briefing must also explain the advantages of moving to an area that does not have a high concentration of poor families; - (6) In briefing a Family that includes any Disabled person, the BHA must take appropriate steps to ensure effective communication in accordance with 24 C.F.R. § 8.6 and 28 C.F.R.
+Part 35 ,Subpart E, and must provide information on the reasonable accommodation process. - (b) Information packet.
 When a Family is selected to participate in the program, the BHA will give the Family a packet that includes information on the following subjects: - (1) The term of the Voucher, and BHA policy on any extensions or suspensions of the term.
 If the BHA allows extensions, the packet must explain how the Family can request an extension;

-- (2) How the PHA determines the amount of the Housing Assistance Payment for a Family, including: - (i) How the PHA determines the Payment Standard for a Family; and - (ii) How the PHA determines the Total Tenant Payment for a Family. - (3) How the BHA determines the maximum rent for an assisted unit: - (4) Where the Family may Lease a Unit.
-For a Family that qualifies to Lease a Unit outside the BHA Jurisdiction under Portability procedures, the information packet will also include an explanation of how Portability works and the list of city of towns that the BHA services; - (5) The HUD-required "tenancy addendum" that must be included in the Lease; - (6) The form that the Family uses to request BHA approval of the assisted tenancy, and an explanation of how to request such approval; - (7) A statement of the BHA policy on providing information about a Family to prospective Owners: - (8) BHA Subsidy Standards, including when the BHA will consider granting exceptions to the standards; - (9) The HUD brochure on how to select a unit; - (10) Information on federal, State and local fair housing and equal opportunity laws, a copy of the housing discrimination complaint form and the phone number for the Fair Housing Complaint Hotline(currently 1-800-669-9777 or TTY 800-887-8339 for persons with hearing or speech impairments); - (11) A list of landlords or other parties known to the BHA who may be willing to Lease a Unit to the Family, or help the Family find a Unit; - (12) Notice that if the Family includes a Disabled Person, the Family may request a current listing of accessible units known to the BHA that may be available;
+- (2) How the PHA determines the amount of the Housing Assistance Payment for a Family, including: - (i) How the PHA determines the Payment Standard for a Family; and - (ii) How the PHA determines the Total Tenant Payment for a Family. - (3) How the BHA determines the maximum rent for an assisted unit; - (4) Where the Family may Lease a Unit.
+For a Family that qualifies to Lease a Unit outside the BHA Jurisdiction under Portability procedures, the information packet will also include an explanation of how Portability works and the list of city of towns that the BHA services; - (5) The HUD-required "tenancy addendum" that must be included in the Lease; - (6) The form that the Family uses to request BHA approval of the assisted tenancy, and an explanation of how to request such approval; - (7) A statement of the BHA policy on providing information about a Family to prospective Owners; - (8) BHA Subsidy Standards, including when the BHA will consider granting exceptions to the standards as allowed by 24 C.F.R.
+982.402(b)(8), and when exceptions are required as a reasonable accommodation for persons with disabilities under Section 504, the Fair Housing Act, or the Americans with Disability Act - (9) The HUD brochure on how to select a unit; - (10) Information on federal, State and local fair housing and equal opportunity laws, the contact information for the Section 504 Coordinator, a copy of the housing discrimination complaint form and information on how to request a reasonable accommodation or modifications (including information on requesting exception payment standards a reasonable accommodation) under Section 504, the Fair Housing Act, and the Americans with Disability Act. the phone number for the Fair Housing Complaint Hotline(currently 1-800-669-9777 or TTY 800-887-8339 for persons with hearing or speech impairments);